PatrikG-96/D0020E_Grupp11/README.md

 ## How to install and run the code

+### Prerequisites

+- Python 3.9 installed
+- Node.js installed (only for frontend)
+- pipenv installed
+- MySQL installed

+### Database and .env files
+To run all parts of this project, you need to have 2 MySQL databases.
+The Alarm API and server require a shared database as defined in "alarm_service/dev_db.sql".
+If you intend to run these two on separate machines, they need still need to connect to the same database.
+For the frontend, a scaled down version of this database is required, found in "webserver/frontend_db.sql".
+This database is required for the web API and alarm listener.
+There are also a few .env files that need to be manually added.
+These are not in the git repo as they contained some personal information.
+Given more time, using .env files would be changed for a more reasonable configuration method.
+However, for now he following .env files need to be made.

+- "alarm_service/alarm_server/.env"
+	- ALARM_PORT="port of alarm side of server"
+	- MONITOR_PORT="port of monitor side of server"
+	- DB_NAME="name of the database"
+	- DB_HOST="address of database, or localhost if local"
+	- DB_USER="username for the database"
+	- DB_PASSWORD="password for the database"
+- "alarm_service/alarm_api/.env"
+	- FLASK_APP=app.py
+	- FLASK_ENV=development
+	- KEY="a 32 byte key in the form of a hex string"
+	- SERVER_IP="IP of server if not hosted on the same machine, otherwise just 127.0.0.1"
+	- SERVER_PORT="port of the alarm socket of alarm server"
+	- DB_NAME="name of the database"
+	- DB_HOST="address of database, or localhost if local"
+	- DB_USER="username for the database"
+	- DB_PASSWORD="password for the database"
+- "alarm_service/monitor/.env
+	- HOST="IP of alarm server"
+	- PORT="port of monitor side of server"
+	- TIMEOUT="timeout in seconds for connecting to server"
+- "webserver/alarm_listener/.env"
+	- DB_NAME="name of the database"
+	- DB_HOST="address of database, or localhost if local"
+	- DB_USER="username for the database"
+	- DB_PASSWORD="password for the database"
+- "webserver/api/.env"
+	- FLASK_APP=app.py
+	- FLASK_ENV=development
+	- KEY="a 32 byte key in the form of a hex string"
+	- ALARM_API="url to alarm API"
+	- DB_NAME="name of the database"
+	- DB_HOST="address of database, or localhost if local"
+	- DB_USER="username for the database"
+	- DB_PASSWORD="password for the database"

+### Running the alarm API and server
+Alarm server
+1. Go to "alarm_service/alarm_server" in a cmd window.
+2. Run "pipenv install".
+3. Run "pipenv shell".
+4. Run "python app.py".
+Log output should appear in the cmd window, unless logging to a file.

+Alarm API
+1. Go to "alarm_service/alarm_api" in a cmd window.
+2. Run "pipenv install".
+3. Run "pipenv shell".
+4. Run "flask run".
+You should see standard flask output

+### Running the monitor
+Modify the sensor.json file as needed.
+1. Go to "alarm_service/monitor" in a cmd window.
+2. Run "pipenv install".
+3. Run "pipenv shell".
+4. Run "python app.py".
+Log output should appear in the cmd window, unless logging to a file.

+### Running the frontend
+The web API
+1. Go to "webserver/api" in a cmd window.
+2. Run "pipenv install".
+3. Run "pipenv shell".
+4. Run "flask run -p 2000".
+You should see standard flask output.
+Port 2000 is used for development purposes.

+The alarm listener
+1. Make sure the web API, alarm API and alarm server is started.
+2. Go to "webserver/alarm_listener" in a cmd window.
+3. Run "pipenv install".
+4. Run "pipenv shell".
+5. Run "python app.py".
+Log output should appear in the cmd window, unless logging to a file.
+6. Wait for a moment and verify that the connection is successful.
+When the process is complete, you should see a POST request to the "/auth/client/connected" route in the web API window.

+The website
+1. Go to "webserver/src" in a new cmd window
+2. Run "npm install"
+3. Run "npm run start"
+4. Wait for the development server to start.

+### Testing the system without access to WideFind sensors

+1. Perform the setup as described above, skipping the monitor step.
+2. Run "test_scripts/sensor_alert_test.py".
+3. The alarm should be displayed on the 3D view in the browser.
+Coordinates can be changed manually in the script to test different positions.

 ## Monitor and adding new sensors

+To support additional sensors, you must extend the Sensor class in the Monitor module.
+See documentation for more details

 ## Dependencies
 All dependencies are resolved by virutal enviroments, but for the sake of completionism all third party dependencies are listed here